 CONCLUSION

 During the antediluvian period from the Fall to the Flood, the Nephilim, or mighty men, were present in the world.
-These strong, great warriors were oppressive, ruling men who governed their areas of influence by brute force.
+These powerful warriors were oppressive, ruling their areas of influence by brute force.
 They were not giant-sized human beings.
 They were “giants” among men and possessed the reputation to dominate others.
-Those interpreting this passage to state that giant human beings existed at that time are wrong.
+Those who interpret this passage as stating that giant human beings existed at that time are wrong.

 The sons of God are introduced as men who were god-fearing but saw the pagan women as attractive and intermarried with them.
 This resulted in those god-fearing men accepting the pagan ways of the women.
 As a result of this intermarriage, the number of god-fearing humans significantly decreased, which displeased God.
 So much was God grieved by this that He decided to “blot out man.”

 God determined to accomplish this using a flood.
-At the time of the Flood, only a man named Noah and seven of his family members were children of God.
+At the time of the Flood, only Noah and his family, seven in all, were children of God.
 He saved the eight godly humans on the Ark, and all other human beings and every living thing on Earth were destroyed.